-The economy was in the midst of a crippling recession; people were rushing to theaters to see The Empire Strikes Back (or if they were a little older, The Shining); Ronald Reagan — still better-known by some as an actor than a politician — had just won the Republican nomination for president; and America’s freight railroads were on the brink of collapse.
+The economy is in the midst of a crippling recession; people are rushing to theaters to see The Empire Strikes Back (or if they are a little older, The Shining); Ronald Reagan — still better known by some as an actor than a politician — has just won the Republican nomination for president; and America’s freight railroads are on the brink of collapse.